-If you’re looking to start a food truck business, or just tossing around the idea, your first question is probably focused on price and cost.
+If you’re looking to start a food truck business, or just tossing around the idea, your first question is probably focused on price.
 It’s a question that we get every single day from the many entrepreneurs that want to make their culinary and business dreams a reality.